Greece Moments Greece Moments

 Hidden place of worship

-If you don’t feel like lingering here, follow the road up to the crossroads, where shops for daily needs, including supermarkets and a pharmacy, are located.
-In Café Agna Di right on the main road we ate a delicious snack and drank good coffee.
+If you don’t feel like lingering here, follow the road up to the crossroads, where shops for daily needs, including supermarkets and a pharmacy, can be found.
+At Café Agna Di right on the main road we enjoyed a delicious snack and good coffee.

-If you are good on foot, you can walk from Tsagarada even further to the idyllic coastal hamlet of Damouchari and to Papa Nero beach.
-You can find a practical hiking description here: AllTrails (Tsagarda to Damouchari)
+If you’re a confident walker, you can continue from Tsagarada all the way to the idyllic coastal hamlet of Damouchari and Papa Nero beach.
+You can find a handy hiking description here: AllTrails (Tsagarada to Damouchari)

 Papa Nero Pilion Griechenland